-Communication is key to a happy and successful marriage, but before tying the knot, you have to address some of those uncomfortable conversions that you’ve been avoiding.
+Communication is key to a happy and successful marriage, but before tying the knot, you have to address some of those uncomfortable conversations that you’ve been avoiding.

 You don’t want to start your life as a newlywed being blindsided with things you didn’t know about your new spouse.
 So to avoid any and all major bumps and surprises, sit down together and discuss these nine things (via Popsugar):